 5. If you have an idea for a session and are looking for fellow panelists for your proposal (e.g. students who might be interested in the same topic), run your idea by other Westminster College Honors students by sending an email message to the Honors students email distribution list?

 6. Email Prof. Badenhausen or Prof. Goldmsith if you want to talk about your idea.
-They are also available to help you write your 50-word description and 200-word abstract.
+They are also available to help you write your 500-character description and 1500-character abstract.
 Submission of a proposal is your acknowledgment that you will attend NCHC if your application is accepted.

 7. The deadline for proposals is February 26, 2015, so start early!